 Starting at the beginning, I downloaded version 2.4.0 of the JsDoc Toolkit.
 There were warnings about moving to version 3 on the download page – but this version works fine for me.

-For the purposes of this blog post I have created a new directory, Test-JsDoc.
-In this I created a subdirectory, script, in which I put a sample JavaScript file, test.js, containing the above sample code.
+.
+In this I created a subdirectory, script, in which I put a sample JavaScript file, test.js

-I have unzipped the downloaded toolkit and put the jsdoc-toolkit directory in the Test-JsDoc directory as well.
+I have unzipped the downloaded toolkit and put the jsdoc-toolkit

 Test-JsDoc | +-script | +-jsdoc-toolkit

-In the jsdoc-toolkit directory is a README.txt file containing some useful instructions (also see Command Options).
+file containing some useful instructions (also see Command Options).
 Reading it I tried the following command:

 Running the command the first time caused the following warnings: